nehalsinghmangat/dynamicalnodes/README.md

-# dynamicalnodes: A Python Framework for Discrete-Time Control Systems on ROS 2
+# dynamicalnodes: Control Systems on ROS 2

 > _"All the world's a [control system], and all the men and women merely [control systems]."_ - William Shakespeare